Thursday, May 9, 2024

 My fifth mile was 6:59.
 Continuing up the hill, I hit a 7:17 for mile six.
 A turn onto Myers Road to head out of the park (with a beautiful vista of all the nothingness that I love about Kansas) kept the wind and the hill coming, giving me a 7:16 seventh mile.

-Finally turning onto Main Street after a descent and a 7:02 eighth mile.
-Though I had briefly gotten myself into third place, I had now secured a spot in fourth.
+Finally turning onto Main Street after a descent and a 7:02 eighth mile, though I had briefly gotten myself into third place, I had now secured a spot in fourth.
 But more importantly, it was time to do some math.
 With a 54:59 elapsed time, I suddenly felt like just finishing with a sub-7 pace (which would put me at a 1:31:33 finish time) was not enough.
 I wanted to finish in less than 90 minutes.
 That meant I had 35 minutes to run 5.1 miles.

 Every mile had to be several seconds under seven minutes and the flat straightaway in mile nine gave me the chance to kick it back into gear.
 Catching up to the third place runner, 20-year-old Paul Cornwell, I made up some time with a 6:34 as I told him, "I'm not trying to make a move to pass you," because I knew damn well I could not, "I just want to get in under 90 minutes."